Which is the best wood to burn?

 Hornbeam – Comparable in many aspects to Beech.

-Laburnum – Totally poisonous tree, acrid smoke, taints food and is best avoided altogether.
+Laburnum – Poisonous tree, acrid smoke, taints food and is best avoided altogether.

 Larch – Crackly, scented, and fairly good for heat.